The classic "black box" approach - input goes in,

 return self.adapted_model.generate(input_data)

-The real magic happened when we combined both approaches (like discovering that chocolate and peanut butter taste amazing together).
-We built a system that not only thinks step-by-step but also learns from examples.
+The real magic happened combining both approaches - like discovering chocolate and peanut butter taste amazing together.
+We built a system that thinks step-by-step and learns from examples.
 The goal was simple:

-(Translation: Be fast AND accurate - yes, we can have both!)
+Translation: Be fast AND accurate - yes, both.

 class HybridReasoner: